A Hydrodynamical Mechanism for Generating Astrophysical Jets: Acknowledgments

-Xavier Hernandez acknowledges the hospitality of the Observatoire de Paris for the duration of a sabbatical stay during which many of the ideas presented here were first developed.
-Pablo Rendon and Rosa Rodriguez acknowledge financial support from project PAPIIT IN110411 DGAPA UNAM.
+Xavier Hern\'andez acknowledges the hospitality of the Observatoire de Paris for the duration of a sabbatical stay during which many of the ideas presented here were first developed, and financial support from project PAPIIT IN103011 DGAPA UNAM.
+Pablo L. Rend\'on and Rosa Rodr\'{\i}guez acknowledge financial support from project PAPIIT IN110411 DGAPA UNAM.
 Antonio Capella acknowledges financial support from project PAPIIT IN101410 DGAPA UNAM.